kriarun/ansible-lab/README.md

 ansible-playbook -i inventories/prd/hosts.yml playbooks/linux/gitlab_runner.yml
 ```

-For toolbox playbooks, the current pattern is team-specific.
-If you want role execution rather than composition/debug output, pass `execute_roles=true`.
+For toolbox playbooks, pass `execute_roles=true` when you want role execution rather than composition/debug output.

 In practice, the recommended development path is to validate new toolbox changes in `sandbox` first, then promote them through the other environments as needed.